 Goldman Sachs shares slipped after Oppenheimer downgraded its rating on the stock to “perform” from “outperform,” citing valuation and other factors.

-Downgrades on credit-card providers such as American Express and a slew of other financials dragged down the market a day earlier.
+On Monday, downgrades on credit-card providers such as American Express and a slew of other financials dragged down the market.
 Analysts are growing increasingly concerned that consumers are falling behind on their loan payments.

-Apple fared better than some of its tech counterparts after the company introduced new models iPods and iPhones with double the memory of previous versions.
+Apple was among the few stocks pushing into the green after the company introduced new models iPods and iPhones with double the memory of previous versions.